MicrosoftDocs/security/zero-trust/develop/token-management.md

 The [Microsoft Authentication Library](/azure/active-directory/develop/msal-overview) (MSAL) always adds the openid, email, and `profile` scopes to every token request.
 As a result, MSAL always returns an ID token and an access token on every call to `AcquireTokenSilent` or AcquireTokenInteractive.
 MSAL always requests the `offline_access` scope.
 The Microsoft identity platform always returns `offline_access` scope even when the requesting app doesn't specify the `offline_access` scope.

 Microsoft uses the OAuth2 standard to issue access tokens.
 The OAuth2 standard says that you receive a token, but it doesn't specify the token format or what needs to be in the token.
-When your application needs to access a resource that Azure AD protects, it should use a scope that the resource has defined.
+When your application needs to access a resource that Microsoft Entra ID protects, it should use a scope that the resource has defined.

 For example, Microsoft Graph defines the User.Read scope that authorizes the application to access the current user's full user profile and the tenant's name.
 Microsoft Graph defines [permissions](/graph/permissions-reference) across the full range of functionality available in that API.